OHDSI/CommonDataModel/Documentation/CommonDataModel_Wiki_Files/StandardizedClinicalDataTables/NOTE.md

 ### Mapping of clinical documents to Clinical Document Ontology (CDO) and standard terminology

 HL7/LOINC CDO is a standard for consistent naming of documents to support a range of use cases: retrieval, organization, display, and exchange.
 It guides the creation of LOINC codes for clinical notes.
 CDO annotates each document with 5 dimensions:

 * **Kind of Document:** Characterizes the generalc structure of the document at a macro level (e.g. Anesthesia Consent)
-* **Type of Service:** Characterizes the kind of service or activity (e.g. evaluations, consultations, and summaries).
+* **Type of Service**: Characterizes the kind of service or activity (e.g. evaluations, consultations, and summaries).
 The notion of time sequence, e.g., at the beginning (admission) at the end (discharge) is subsumed in this axis.
 Example: Discharge Teaching.
 * **Setting:** Setting is an extension of CMS’s definitions (e.g. Inpatient, Outpatient)
 * **Subject Matter Domain (SMD):** Characterizes the subject matter domain of a note (e.g. Anesthesiology)
 * **Role:** Characterizes the training or professional level of the author of the document, but does not break down to specialty or subspecialty (e.g. Physician)

 Each combination of these 5 dimensions should roll up to a unique LOINC code.
 For example, Dentistry Hygienist Outpatient Progress note (LOINC code 34127-1) has the following dimensions:

 * According to CDO requirements, only 2 of the 5 dimensions are required to properly annotate a document: Kind of Document and any one of the other 4 dimensions.
 * However, not all the permutations of the CDO dimensions will necessarily yield an existing LOINC code.2 HL7/LOINC workforce is committed to establish new LOINC codes for each new encountered combination of CDO dimensions.
 3